kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

    * on update, every `spec.scheduling` field is immutable **except** `gang.minCount`.
 2. **`workloadbuilder` semantic validation** owns the *consistency* rules.
-The API server calls the library's `Validate` entrypoint, which performs the same configuration resolution and policy validation that `Build` runs — resolving `DefaultConfig` + `DefaultGangMinCount` + `UserConfig` and validating the resulting policies and constraints — and returns aggregated field errors.
+The API server calls the library's `Validate` entrypoint, which performs the same configuration resolution and policy validation that `Build` runs and returns aggregated field errors.
 This guarantees that any configuration the API server accepts is one the controller can compile into a valid `Workload`, rejecting combinations that are structurally legal but semantically invalid (e.g. an unsupported disruption mode, or a policy/constraint pairing the builder cannot translate)